 - Enhance transitions into the community by incentivizing managed care organizations to meet nursing home transition goals.
 Pennsylvania's Nursing Home Transition (NHT) program provides the opportunity for nursing facility (NF) residents and their families to be fully informed of the full range of home and community-based services.
 The program helps individuals move out of NFs so they can receive services and supports in the settings of their choice.
 OLTL will make one-time incentive payments to the CHC-MCOs, through the managed care contract, to meet NHT goals.
-The CHC managed care organizations will support expansion of NHT by utilizing ARP funding to provide access to additional equipment or devices that could support NHT. - Update: These pay for performance initiatives were included in the CHC managed care organizations 2022 agreements and goals for transitions are in the process of being set. - Purchase housing adaptations for those transitioning from institutional or congregate settings.
-One-time grants will be made available to ODP residential providers for housing adaptations and purchase for individuals transitioning from public or private intermediate facilities, children transitioning from congregate care, medically complex adults when cost effective and to avoid placement in a nursing facility, and to support adults to age in place or transition to supported living or lifesharing. - Expand consolidated waiver capacity to transfer 25 additional individuals from intermediate care facilities to HCBS.
+The CHC managed care organizations will support expansion of NHT by utilizing ARP funding to provide access to additional equipment or devices that could support NHT. - o April 2022 Update: No update at this time. - January 2022 Update: These pay for performance initiatives were included in the CHC managed care organizations 2022 agreements and goals for transitions are in the process of being set.

+- Purchase housing adaptations for those transitioning from institutional or congregate settings.
+One-time funds will be made available to ODP residential providers for housing adaptations and purchase for individuals transitioning from public or private intermediate facilities, children transitioning from congregate care, medically complex adults when cost effective and to avoid placement in a nursing facility, and to support adults to age in place or transition to supported living or lifesharing. - o April 2022 Update: No update at this time. - Expand consolidated waiver capacity to transfer 25 additional individuals from intermediate care facilities to HCBS. - o April 2022 Update: No update at this time.